justinkelly/confluence_no_header/readme.md

 ### Confluence : Remove header

-This extension removes the large header from the Swinburne wiki
+This Google Chrome extension removes the large header from the Swinburne wiki

 ### Install